 Given this mixed feedback, Murad's bestselling retinol serum felt like the safest bet for a newbie like myself.
-Murad touts itself as "the No. 1 retinol brand in the US" and emphasises that its retinol products are gentle enough for nightly use.
+Murad touts itself as "the No. 1 retinol brand in the US" and emphasizes that its retinol products are gentle enough for nightly use.
 According to the brand, 98% of users saw smoother skin after a two-week trial, while 85% felt their skin was visibly more radiant.

-I was hesitant to put a lot of it on my skin on the first night, after reading about some people's bad reaction to the ingredient.
+I was hesitant to put a lot of it on my skin on the first night, after reading about some people's bad reactions to the ingredient.
 Since my skin had never interacted with retinol, my fear was that it would feel too aggressive (like an acid peel) and that my face would itch uncontrollably.

 I was a little spooked: my skin clearly knew I was doing something different and I couldn't tell if it liked it or not.

 Fortunately, the light-orange serum felt relatively mild and had a faint citrus scent to it.
-I did get a slight tingly sensation but it was quickly abated by applying a layer of Youth Renewal Night Cream, which is the brand's recommended next step in the routine.
+I did get a slight tingly sensation, but it was quickly abated by applying a layer of Youth Renewal Night Cream, which is the brand's recommended next step in the routine.
 Using the cream gave me a sense that I was sealing in the moisture while letting the retinol work its magic.
 Murad also offers a retinol eye serum, which promises to brighten the lids and under-eye area with nightly use.

 About five days after using the serum every night, three small breakouts appeared on my forehead and right temple.
 I was a little spooked: my skin clearly knew I was doing something different and I couldn't tell if it liked it or not.
 At the same time, my pores were starting to look less prominent after I woke up, which is the time of day when I typically notice them the most.